 Dates: 1st and 3rd Monday of the month

-Arrival: One day before start date
+Arrival: One day before the start date

 Working Days: Monday – Friday – 5 days a week, 5-6 hours in a day

 Weekends: Travel / Sightseeing included in Cost

-Volunteer Work in India Street Children Program consists of taking informal education classes with the children, playing games with the children and introducing them to different new activities.
+Volunteer Work in Street Children Program consists of taking informal education classes with the children, playing games with the children and introducing them to different new activities.
 Volunteers work at the various contact points or shelter homes, being run by various organizations, which serve as day care centers for these street children.
 They can assist in providing love, care, basic literacy, recreation and most importantly spend time and shower affection on them.

 Typical volunteer activities include : -

-- Teaching basic English as well as any other subject such as Maths and Geography to the children.
+Teaching basic English as well as any other subject such as Maths and Geography to the children.

 Weekend Excursions and Trips

-Trip to Taj Mahal – Weekend One
+A trip to Taj Mahal – Weekend One

 On the first weekend, volunteers will be going to Agra to visit the world famous Taj Mahal which is also among the Seven Wonders of the World.
 The Taj Mahal is considered to be one of the finest examples of ancient Mughal architecture.
 It is one of the most popular tourist sites in India and is also visited by almost all the volunteers who join our programs in Delhi.